Valuation

 But there's a critical factor that we haven't taken into account yet.

 Behind every great individual success, there are many supporters who made it possible.
-Personal tokens enable supporters to capture the value they help create2.
+Being able to hold equity in people enables supporters to capture the value they help create2.

-If Alice surrounds herself with bright people, and has genuine skill in supporting their success, she will earn equity in their tokens and gain access to their circles, compounding her exposure to extreme upside.
+If Alice surrounds herself with bright people, and has genuine skill in supporting their success, she will earn equity in them and gain access to their circles, compounding her exposure to extreme upside.

 Therefore, we can't view Alice's potential in isolation.
 She is a node in a network.
 Her skill in choosing who she spends time with, and how well she can support them, is the greatest factor in her valuation – contributing orders of magnitude more than her individual potential alone3.

-It will take time for personal tokens to be valued what they're worth, but the market always catches up.4.
+It will take time for people to be valued what they're worth, but the market always catches up.4.

 Footnotes

-2. Our world is quite unfair in this way.
-I think personal tokens can help combat extreme wealth concentration by giving more people exposure to the extreme upsides – reflecting the truth that it takes a lot of help to enable individual success.
+Our world is quite unfair in this way.
+Being able to earn equity in others can help combat extreme wealth concentration by giving more people exposure to the extreme upsides – reflecting the truth that it takes a lot of help to enable individual success. ↩